robcog-iai/UROSBridge/Documentation/Examples.md

 #### Subscribe to Topics

 This plugin uses `FROSBridgeSubscriber` class interface to subscribe to topics.
 We need to extend a `FROSBridgeSubscriber` subclass for each topic we would like to subscribe to, implementing the constructor, destructor, `ParseMessage` function and `Callback` function.
+To add the code below we can create new header and cpp files whether manually or using the UE4 Editor to create an empty C++ class.
+Then we can include the new created header in the Actor's code.

 ##### Include Messages